USS Callister: Plot

-Captain Robert Daly (Jesse Plemons) and his crew are aboard a spaceship, the USS Callister, trying to defeat their arch enemy Valdack (Billy Magnussen).
-They destroy Valdack's ship, but he escapes.
-The crew celebrates, Daly kissing both female crewmates.
+Aboard the spaceship USS Callister, Captain Robert Daly (Jesse Plemons) and his crew destroy their arch-enemy Valdack's (Billy Magnussen) ship, but he escapes.
+The crew celebrates, with Daly kissing both female crewmates.

-The real-life version of Daly is CTO at Callister Inc. The company was co-founded by Daly and James Walton (Jimmi Simpson), the company's chief executive officer, which produces the multiplayer game Infinity, in which users control a starship in a simulated reality.
+The real-life version of Daly is CTO at Callister Inc. The company was co-founded by Daly and James Walton (Jimmi Simpson), the company's CEO, which produces the immersive virtual reality-based massively multiplayer online game Infinity, in which users control a starship in a simulated reality.
 Daly is treated poorly by his fellow employees, who appear identical to Captain Daly's crewmates.

-New programmer Nanette Cole (Cristin Milioti) praises Daly's work on Infinity, but the more assertive Walton interrupts to take her on a tour.
+New programmer Nanette Cole (Cristin Milioti) praises Daly's work on Infinity, but the more assertive Walton interrupts to show her around the office.
 When Daly returns home, he opens a development build of Infinity which is modded to resemble his favourite television show Space Fleet.
-As Captain Daly, he berates the crewmates, strangling a subservient Walton.
+As Captain Daly, he berates the crewmates, strangling a subservient "Lieutenant" Walton.

-After employee Shania Lowry (Michaela Coel) warns Cole to beware of Daly, he takes a disposed coffee cup of Cole's and uses her DNA to replicate her consciousness within his development build.
-Cole awakens aboard the USS Callister, confused and distraught.
-Lowry explains that they are digital clones of Callister Inc. staff members.
-Cole attempts to escape the ship but is teleported back to the bridge.
+After employee Shania Lowry (Michaela Coel) warns Nanette to beware of Daly, he takes a discarded coffee cup of Nanette's and uses her DNA to replicate her consciousness within his development build.
+As "Lieutenant Cole", Nanette finds herself aboard the USS Callister, where "Lieutenant" Lowry explains that they are digital clones of Callister Inc. staff members.
+Confused and distraught, Nanette attempts to escape the ship but is teleported back to the bridge.
 She refuses to obey Daly's commands, so he removes her facial features, suffocating her, until she relents.